Movie Memory Machine

 Episode Highlights

-What’s your favorite movie about artificial intelligence?
-Share your thoughts in the comments or on social media!
+What’s your favorite Nicholas Sparks adaptation and why?
+Drop your thoughts in the comments or on social media—bonus points for turtle facts.

 Enjoyed the episode?
-Drop us a review on your favorite podcast platform—we’d love to feature your feedback in future episodes!
+Leave us a review on your favorite podcast platform.
+We might feature your feedback in future episodes!

 💡 Support us on Patreon: https://patreon.com/gruntworkpod